ABackerNINI/ascan/README.md

 ## Future Work

 1. Support multi-directory projects.
-2. Support files with other extension, such as `.hpp`.
-3. Support files that contain spaces in their names.
+2. Support files that contain spaces in their names.

 ## LICENSE